Struggling to choose between JuiceBox vs ChargePoint?

-At the time of writing this article, the JuiceBox is available on Amazon for 569 dollars (32 amp 14-50 plug) and 599 dollars (40 amp plug) while the Home Flex is available for 699.
-Therefore, JuiceBox gets the green check mark for price.
+At the time of updating this article (2/23/2023), the JuiceBox is available on Amazon for $649 (40 amp NEMA 14-50 plug) , while the Home Flex sold by Amazon.com is listed at $749.
+Therefore, the JuiceBox gets the green checkmark fo price.

 To be honest, you can’t go wrong with either of these chargers.
 Both chargers are popular high-end home Level 2 charging systems.

-If you are willing to spend the extra money, the ChargePoint Home Flex sill suit your charging needs, as the ChargePoint Home Flex has a high build quality, an easy-to-use mobile app user interface, and it charges your car faster than most other Level 2 home EV chargers on the market.
+If you are willing to spend a little extra money, the ChargePoint Home Flex will suit your charging needs, as the ChargePoint Home Flex has a high build quality, an easy-to-use mobile app user interface, and it charges your car faster than most other Level 2 home EV chargers on the market.

-However, if you live in extreme weather locations, you may want to choose the JuicBox charger because it’s NEMA 4 rated which can withstand crazy blowing snowstorms.
-In addition to that, it costs less.
+However, if you live in extreme weather locations, you may want to choose the JuiceBox charger because it’s NEMA 4 rated that can withstand crazy blowing snowstorms.
+In addition to that, it costs much less.

 JuiceBox vs ChargePoint FAQ